Department of International Development, King's College London: Research

 DID is distinctive for its interest in rising middle income developing countries (like the BRICs) as well as in social, political, and economic phenomena in conjunction with policy related questions of those fast-growing developing countries.
 The department’s mission is “to explore the sources of success in emerging economies as well as understand the major development challenges they continue to face”.

-DID’s areas of research are ‘inclusive development’ on the one hand and ‘national development’ on the other hand.
-Within these two broad themes, it works on five research clusters: